Chapter 1: Basic Concepts in Chemical Bonding and Organic Molecules

 Ionic Bonds and Covalent Bonds

 There are two major types of chemical bonds: ionic bonds and covalent bonds.
-An ionic bond is a bond that results from the electrostatic attraction (force) between ions of opposite charges.
+An ionic bond is an interaction that results from the electrostatic attraction (force) between ions of opposite charges.
 Ionic bonds apply to ionic compounds, such as sodium chloride (NaCl).

 A covalent bond is a bond formed through the sharing of electron pairs between the two bonding atoms.
 The shared electron pairs are mutually attracted by the nuclei of both atoms.
 By sharing the electron pairs, both atoms also gain a filled outer shell, or an octet.
 Almost all the bonds involved in organic compounds are covalent bonds.